Carbonique/sui-auto-discovery/README.md

 1. Install Docker Compose
 2. Clone the repository
-3. Run `docker-compopse up -d`.
+3. Run `docker-compose up -d`.
 The `docker-compose.yml` includes SUI as well.
 4. Attach labels to containers to be added to the apps section as instructed [here](#container-labels).
 5. Go to `localhost:4000`